haoyang9804/TVMfuzz-exp/README.md

 All the bugs are recorded in the excel table and the bugs of each compiler are displayed in a single worksheet.

-## repositorys
+## repository

 The repositories corresponding to these three compilers are as follows.
-Since nGraph's support for some frameworks is in a separate repository, we also include this part of the data in the same time period.
+Since some model loaders of nGraph are in separate repositories, we also collect the related data in the same time period.

 TVM ：https://github.com/apache/tvm